AtomicYakuza/AuroraTracker/README.md

 ├── LICENSE                 # License details (MIT)
 ├── 📁 Scripts/
-    ├── AuroraClass.py      # Contains the Aurora class for data fetching, cleaning, and analysis ├── main.py             # Main program file (Run program from here)
+    ├── AuroraClass.py      # Contains the Aurora class for data fetching, cleaning, and analysis ├── locatorClass.py     # Contains the Locator class for finding the users: latitude, longitude & city ├── main.py             # Main program file (Run program from here)
 ```
 ## 🚀 How to Run